Tuesday

 In speaking of Christianity, some Deists used conciliatory language, saying that the essence of Christianity was Christ's ethical teaching, which confirmed the teachings of the moral faculty, and so there was no real disagreement.

-Others were more assertive, and spoke at length of all the harm that had been done by false prophets (on their view the only kind).
+Others were more assertive, and spoke at length of all the harm that had been done by false prophets (in their view the only kind).
 The second half of Thomas Paine's The Age of Reason is an example of this.
-In particular, he complained that the Old Testament often represents God as approving or commanding harsh, cruel, unjust, or murderous conduct; and that the New Testament claim that salvation comes only through Jesus is inconsistent with the idea of a just God, since justice means rewarding good deeds and punishing wicked ones.
+In particular, Paine complained that the Old Testament often represents God as approving or commanding harsh, cruel, unjust, or murderous conduct; and that the New Testament claim that salvation comes only through Jesus is inconsistent with the idea of a just God, since justice means rewarding good deeds and punishing wicked ones.

 Paine believed that he had found many contradictions in the Bible, as well as historical inaccuracies and morally unacceptable teachings, and he did not hesitate to say so.
 (I am guilty of an anachronism here, in that Paine wrote in the 1790's, long after Butler was dead.
 I simply refer to him because he is the example that most readers find familiar and most accessible.
 He represents in extreme form a point of view that had existed long before him, and which by his own time was in retreat, thanks in large measure to Butler.)